epics-extensions/c2dataviewer/documentation/scopeapp.md

 ## Triggering
 Scope application supports software triggering via external v3 PV.
 When trigger mode is configured and trigger occur, selected displayed channels will be updated for the trigger time.
-Number of samples displayed can be controlled via `Buffer (Samples)` parameter.
+Number of samples displayed can be controlled via `Buffer` parameter.
 Trigger timestamp is always at the middle of the displayed waveform and is marked with the red line.

- Types of the records which can be used as the triggers are:
- - `bi` / `bo` - The trigger event is triggered on transition from `0` -> `1`.
- - `longin` / `longout` - The trigger event is triggered on *any* value change.
- - `calc` - The trigger event is triggered on *any* value change.
- - `event` - The trigger event is triggered on *any* value change.
- - `ai` / `ao` - The trigger event is triggered when the following condition is true: ` PV value >= Trigger Threshold`.

-Follow next steps to configure the trigger:
+Configuring the trigger:

-0. Acquisition must be stopped.
-1. Enter `Trigger PV` (must be available on the network).
-2. Enable `Trigger Mode`.
-3. Select `Trigger Threshold` if the input record is of type `ai` or `ao`.
-For other types this value is ignored.
+0. Stop acquisition if needed
+1. Set PV
+2. Set trigger PV.
+If the trigger PV uses `pva` protocol, then set the trigger time field.
+3. Set trigger mode to "On Change".
+4. Set data time field for the PV.
+This field is used to determine if the trigger PV timestamp falls within the PV waveform
-4. Select desired input channels.
+5. Select desired input channels
-5. Start the acquisition.
+6. Start the acquisition

-6. When the trigger condition is meet, the waveform will draw/update.
+When the trigger condition is meet, the waveform will draw/update.